-- 5.36 The public nuisance objective is designed to deal with the impacts of licensable activities at specific premises on persons living and working (including doing business) in the vicinity that is disproportionate and unreasonable.
-The main issues for concern will be noise nuisance, light pollution, noxious smells and litter. - 5.37 The provision of welfare facilities such as toilets within licensed premises is relevant to the prevention of public nuisance.
+- 19.1 The public nuisance objective is designed to deal with the impacts of Licensable activities at specific premises on persons living and working (including doing business) in the vicinity that is disproportionate and unreasonable.
+The main issues for concern will be noise nuisance, light pollution, noxious smells and litter. - 19.2 The provision of welfare facilities such as toilets within licensed Premises is relevant to the prevention of public nuisance.
 Adequate welfare provisions may prevent nuisance activities taking place within the street, such as urination.
-Licensees should therefore ensure that adequate facilities are provided within the premises and include these details within their operating schedule. - 5.38 Public nuisance is not defined within the Act but is given a broad common law definition.
+Licensees should therefore ensure that adequate facilities are provided within the premises and include these details within their operating schedule. - 19.3 Public nuisance is not defined within the Act but is given a broad common law definition.
 The prevention of public nuisance could therefore include low-level nuisance perhaps affecting a few people living locally as well as major disturbances affecting the whole community.
-It may also include in appropriate circumstances the reduction of the living and working amenity and environment of interested parties (as defined) in the vicinity of the licensed premises. - 5.39 The Licensing Authority will have regard to the powers available within the Anti Social Behaviour Act 2003.
-This provides that if a noise from licensed premises is causing a public nuisance the local authority has powers to issue a closure order for up to 24 hours.
-This compliments the police powers under Part 8 of the 2003 Act. - 5.40 Appendix 6 contains the suggested conditions from the Secretary of State's guidance relating to public nuisance.
+It may also include in appropriate circumstances the reduction of the living and working amenity and environment of interested parties (as defined) in the vicinity of the licensed premises.

+19.4 The Licensing Authority will have regard to the powers available within the Anti Social Behaviour Act 2003.
+This provides that if a noise from Licensed Premises is causing a public nuisance the Local Authority has powers to issue a Closure Order for up to 24 hours.
+This compliments the Police powers under Part 8 of the 2003 Act.